rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 Equippables are NFTs that can be equipped in the before metioned slots.
 They have a set format and predefined space in the parent NFT.

-Resources that can be equipped into a slot each have a reference ID.
-The reference ID can be used to specify which parent NFT the group of resources belonging to a specific reference ID can be equipped to.
+Assets that can be equipped into a slot each have a reference ID.
+The reference ID can be used to specify which parent NFT the group of assets belonging to a specific reference ID can be equipped to.
 Additionally slots can specify which collection can be used within it or to allow any collection to be equipped into it.

 Each slot of the NFT can have a predefined collection of allowed NFT collections to be equipped to this slot.